neokofg/php-compiler/README.md

 ### Hello everyone!

-This is my first compiler project.
-I'm trying to compile my favorite interpreted language — PHP — into native code!
+This is php compiler project.
+This project tries to compile interpreted language — PHP — into native code.
-My ultimate goal is to be able to compile an entire Laravel application.
+Ultimate goal of this project is to be able to compile an entire Laravel application.
-It's a huge challenge, but I’m excited to learn and build along the way.
-Hope I can make it happen — and you're welcome to follow the journey!

 ---